RememberOfLife/mirabel/README.md

 * ==> manage player specific views for games with simultaneous moves or hidden information
   * frontend requires info on what view it should render, i.e. render only hidden info or move placer for the player of that view
   * auto switch view to player_to_move / next player if setting for that is given
+  * can start with views for e.g. chess
 * ==> resources like textures
   * can be generated on first launch into some local cache directory
   * not available for sounds?